 • Vitamin C is an essential nutrient for many aspects of health including your immune system

-• Your body uses extra vitamin C during times of increased need such as illness or infection so unless extra care is taken to increase dietary intake during these times, daily supplies are likely to fall short.
-This is when supplemental vitamin C may be a useful addition to your diet.
+• Your body uses extra vitamin C during times of increased need such as illness or infection so unless extra care is taken to increase your dietary intake during these times, daily supplies are likely to fall short.
+This is when vitamin C supplements may be a useful addition to your diet.

 • Mineral ascorbates such as calcium and magnesium ascorbate are often called ‘buffered’ vitamin C. Many people find these to be gentler forms of vitamin C that are better tolerated by the gut.
 It is important however to consider the accompanying dose of mineral (calcium, magnesium etc.) when taking higher levels.

 • Time-release vitamin C is often the preferred choice since vitamin C has better bioavailability when taken in smaller doses throughout the day.
 A time-release formula aims to solve this problem without taking multiple tablets, by releasing the vitamin C slowly throughout the day.